asantos2000/fn-thumb/README.md

 ### Minio

-> Note: For no reason, minio server refuse to start if any error return by webhook endpoint (fn function).
-The workaround is start minio server before fn server.
+> Note: I don't know why minio server refuses to start if any error occurs trying to connect at webhook endpoint (fn function).
+The workaround is to start minio server before fn server.

-> There is a similar problem with RabbitMQ, if minio server cannot obtain connection with RabbitMQ (bad user, ip, port, whatever.)
+> There is a similar problem with RabbitMQ, if minio server cannot obtain a connection with RabbitMQ (bad user, ip, port, whatever.)

 #### Configuring <a name="minio-configuring"></a>
 Configure ```srv/config/config.json``` enabling webhook (fn route) and amqp (RabbitMQ) events: